Joshua-M1/NeonControl/README.md

 # NeonControl

 ## Description
- A simple platforming game created as a final project for D.E.C. in Computer Science.
+ A simple platforming game created as a final project for a D.E.C. in Computer Science.

 ## Gameplay
  The game is composed of selectable levels where the player character must navigate the environment to the goal.
 The twist? the player does not